 It only requires 1.5mbps for group calling, while Skype can take more than 2mbps for 4 or more people in a call.

 When looking for a suitable software, make sure to identify and understand first what you want to accomplish.
 Next, learn about the available settings and how to use them.
 There are alternatives in the market, but where Zoom stands is where convenience meets high quality videos online.

-Looking to hire a virtual assistant?
-Get started with a free consultation at Bottleneck Virtual Assistants.
+Looking to hire a distant assistant?
+Get started with a free consultation at Bottleneck Distant Assistants.